 To recap, I ran power from the power switch white lead (switched input DC voltage) as I had seen in a couple of Internet posts.
 I ran that through a total of four 1N4001 diodes in series.
 The 13.8 V supply voltage really drove the LEDs too bright, and two diodes provided enough voltage drop to make it more reasonable — though as I used it, it became apparent that it really could have used another series diode.
 The second pair of diodes were bypassed by the display dimmer switch.
 All well and good; it seemed to work fine.

 Then I connected a new power supply thoughtfully provided by a friend (thanks, Dan!), connected a dummy load, and went about setting up the rig for use and testing the power supply’s performance.
 I set the supply voltage at 13.75 V, and as soon as I started transmitting into the dummy load I noticed that the display would dim quite a bit.
 In fact, if I set the dimmer switch on (display dimmed) and transmitted, the display would blank entirely.
 Not good!!
 It turns out that the white wire on the power switch – well, I don’t know what all is between it and the input; the schematics in the TS-850 service manual are almost impenetrable.
 Wherever it’s coming from, that line will sag down to 11 V or even lower when the rig is transmitting.
-Totally unregulated.
+It’s totally unregulated.
 Obviously I needed a better solution.

 It occurred to me that, since I’d replaced the capacitors on the display board, maybe the original backlight would be OK.
-I re-installed the tube and re-connected the inverter and fired up the transceiver – but the display was pretty dim.
+I re-installed the tube and re-connected the inverter and fired up the transceiver – but the display was still pretty dim.
 After seeing it nice and brightly lit by the LEDs, I wasn’t about to go back to squinting at that.
 The serial number on my rig indicates it was manufactured in December of 1993; I guess thirty-odd years is a bit of a long time to expect a CCFL backlight to stay healthy.
 I spent a little time looking for a suitable replacement tube, but aside from not finding one with the right length, I have no idea what voltage is being produced by the inverter – and I’m really not in the mood to screw with it.

 After some pondering, I settled on a new approach.
 I ordered some DC-DC boost converters from our favorite purveyor of just about everything (Amazon).
 These will take a wide range of input voltage – 2 to 24 V claimed – and convert it to a higher output voltage – 5 to 28 V they say.
 All I need is to bump the regulated 8 V power up to around 12 V to drive the LED strip.
 I can adjust the output to get the brightness I like, then switch in the diodes to drop it a little for the dim display setting.
 These boost converters cost well under a buck each, so I’ll keep a couple around just in case they don’t last as long as I do.
 I’ll make sure to bag one or two up, along with a replacement LED strip, to go with the transceiver when I (or my heirs) sell it.
 I’m not going to bother posting a link to the Amazon item because I’m sure in six months it will be a dead link.
 Just search for “DC-DC step up converter” or similar and sort through until you find a suitable model for you.
 You could also design one from scratch for extra ham credit.